 There’s no doubt that black and white stripes are a design classic and in the master bathroom of our Fitzrovia project they take centre stage to great effect.

-The owner of this stylish pied-à-terre wanted his apartment to reflect his vibrant personality with bold colours, textures and a wow factor.
+The owner of this stylish pied-à-terre wanted his full apartment redesign to reflect his vibrant personality with bold colours, textures and a wow factor.
 For his bathroom we designed a striking vanity unit featuring wide stripes in two contrasting shades of grey.
 The dramatic bands of rich colour enlarge the proportions of this compact space, while the choice of horizontal stripes makes the vanity area appear wider to the eye.
 The drama of the stripes then escalates when paired with the natural markings of the beautiful Calacatta Oro marble which we used for the countertop, splashback and flooring.
 There is a sense of cohesion in this apartment as the striped element is continued on to the rug on the floor of the master bedroom and then on to the bold charcoal-striped joinery enclosing the study area.

 For our Bromptons project, the brief was to design a contemporary kitchen that would appeal to the client’s preference for timeless style and uncluttered spaces.
 We opted for clean lines and a streamlined style, which includes a soft colour palette and delicate accessories.
 The kitchen had to be bang up to date in terms of the latest technology which meant that it features the latest induction technology from Gaggenau as well as a Quooker instant hot water tap and an InSinkErator waste disposal system.
 The bespoke base units feature grained timber and the wall units are finished in a pale gloss lacquer.
 The white quartz worktop and the Palissandro Nuvolato marble splashback complete the refined look.
 The overall effect is one of functionality paired with a clean, contemporary aesthetic.